Scuffles, water cannon at final anti-G20 march in Hamburg

 "Merkel underestimated the protests.
 The least she can do now is come visit (the district of) Sternschanze and see the damage for herself," said Kai Mertens, a 50-year-old programmer.

-(Additional reporting by Francesco Canepa and Reuters Television; Writing by Madeline Chambers; Editing by Jon Boyle and Alistair Bell)
+Additional reporting by Francesco Canepa and Reuters Television; Writing by Madeline Chambers; Editing by Jon Boyle and Alistair Bell

-Firefighters have brought under control the fire in a building in London's Camden Market, the London Fire Brigade said on Monday.